Matthew Christopher

 Matthew Christopher Sobaski (born March 16, 1976) is an American fashion designer mostly known for bridal wear.

 Personal life

 Christopher was born on March 16, 1976, in Packwood, Iowa, to Kenneth Sobaski, a hog farmer and Sandy Sobaski, a registered nurse.
-Christopher learned to sew participating in 4-H. He attended the Art Institute of Chicago for one year before completing his studies at Iowa State University.
-He moved to New York City in 2000 to pursue a career in the field of couture designing, and started his own fashion label in 2002.
+He attended the Art Institute of Chicago for one year before completing his studies at Iowa State University.
+He moved to New York City in 2000 to pursue a career in the field of couture designing, and started his fashion label in 2002.